POEMS

 in a colonnaded space, with a serious sea nearby.

-one of us a small, short-lived creature with wings,
+is a small, short-lived creature with wings,

 evolving coherently with its forest surround;

-the other the sapien maker of unintended
+the other the sapiens maker of unintended

 consequences, of whom the ancient Greeks